oscarcarlsson/goatcounter-on-fly/README.md

 [goatcounter][goatcounter-repo] on [fly.io][flyio], including
 Litestream backing up our SQLite database to a S3 (compatible) bucket.
-This setup runs great on the fly.io free tier (1 shared CPU, 256 MB of memory), at least for a small website.
+This setup runs great on the fly.io free tier (1 shared CPU, 256 MB of memory, 1 GB of disk), at least for a small website.
+You can also make use of [Backblaze B2's][b2] free tier[^1] to store your backups.

 **One important thing to note** is that this is a single node setup using local volumes, so in case the host running our container dies we